How to watch Benn vs Dobson and what time does fight start?

-Conor Benn vs Peter Dobson live stream and time: How to watch fight and when does it start?
+Conor Benn vs Peter Dobson live stream and time: How to watch fight and when does it start tonight?

 Here’s all you need to know as Benn enters the ring in Las Vegas, amid his ongoing ban from boxing in the UK

-Conor Benn is back in action this weekend, as he looks to press on with his career despite his ongoing ban from boxing in the UK.
+Conor Benn is back in action this evening, as he looks to press on with his career despite his ongoing ban from boxing in the UK.

 Since failing two drug tests in 2022, ahead of a scrapped fight with Chris Eubank Jr, Benn has still not been fully cleared to compete on home soil.
 The 27-year-old therefore crossed the pond in September to stay active, beating Rodolfo Orozco on points.